-Edwin Kemmerer, in his review of the postal savings system's early performance, cited a number of instances in which the system had helped to mitigate the effects of local bank runs.
-Most were cases of a single bank failure leading to large withdrawals from other banks in the same community, and to deposits at the post office which were then redeposited in solvent local banks, thus limiting the spread of a liquidity crisis.
-Kemmerer concluded that, aside from these abnormal situations, there were no cases known of depositors' shifting funds from private banks to the post office.
-Rather, "the great bulk of initial deposits had come from hoards, and from funds that formerly were sent abroad for deposit in the postal savings banks and other banks of Europe."
-Similarly, the practice of making postal money orders out to the name of the purchaser for safe holding apparently ended after the postal savings system was established: About \$8 million of these money orders had been issued during the 1907-1908 panic, but starting in 1911 these "were gradually cashed and the use of the money orders service for this purpose thereafter was negligible."
-Professor Kemmerer's conclusion was that, far from causing problems by encouraging sudden withdrawals from private banks, the postal system in its first seven years had actually helped to contain local banking disruptions.
-However, he also noted that the question had yet to be tested by a nationwide financial crisis.26
+established: about US\$8 million of these money orders had been issued during the 1907-08 panic, but starting in 1911 these "were gradually cashed and the use of the money order service for this purpose thereafter was negligible."
+Kemmerer's conclusion was that, far from causing problems by encouraging sudden withdrawals from private banks, the postal system in its first seven years had actually helped to contain local banking disruptions.
+However, he also noted that the question had yet to be tested by a nationwide financial crisis.25